-This campus policy applies indoors and outdoors, to all property that is owned, operated, leased, occupied, or controlled by the College, including College owned vehicles.
-See Campus Map [247].
+This campus policy applies indoors, outdoors, to all property that is owned, operated, leased, occupied, or controlled by the College, including College owned vehicles.
+See Campus Map [234].

-All College employees, students, visitors, guests, vendors, and contractors are required to comply with this policy, which shall remain in effect at all times.
-Failure to comply with this policy may be cause for disciplinary action in accordance with Employee Handbook [248] or the Student Handbook's Norms for Community Living and Policies [127].
+All College employees, students, visitors, guests, vendors, and contractors are required to comply with this policy, which shall remain in effect at all times, including in personal vehicles.
+Failure to comply with this policy may be cause for disciplinary action in accordance with Employee Handbook (235) or the Student Handbook's Norms for Community Living and Policies (130).
 Refusal to comply with the policy by visitors, guests, vendors, and contractors may be grounds for removal from campus.